 The Madison School of Healthcare at Ashworth College Associate of Science Degree in Veterinary Technology will accept transfer credits from the Mount Ida College program by exam.
 Interested students should contact the Ashworth College Admissions Department for a seamless transition.

 About Madison School of Healthcare

-Madison School of Healthcare, a division of Ashworth College, specializes in online education programs focused on human and pet healthcare including an Associate of Applied Science Degree in Veterinary Technology.
+Madison School of Healthcare, a division of Ashworth College, specializes in online education programs focused on human and pet healthcare including an Associate of Applied Science Degree in Veterinary Technician.
 The school offers more than 30 programs from diplomas to professional certification training to master’s degrees.
 For more information, visit madison.ashworthcollege.edu.

 About Ashworth College